anoff/blog/_posts/2018-07-31-diagrams-with-plantuml.md

 ### Versioning 📦

 A very important aspect for developing software and writing documentation is to keep it in sync.
-One aspect is that you have to update your documentation if you update the code itself.
-Another important aspect is versioning - typically software is versioned using `git` or similar systems.
-By putting your documentation into the same repository as the code you also make sure you always look at the correct state of documentation for a respective point in time.
+One part is to update documentation if the code itself is updated.
+Another important part is versioning - usually software is versioned using `git` or similar systems.
+By putting the documentation into the same repository as the code you make sure to always look at the correct state of documentation for a respective point in time.

 For that reason I love putting all my documentation either within the sourcecode as comments or as Markdown files next to the sourcecode.
 One thing I was always lacking with this approach is visualizing things.
 Putting PowerPoint/Keynote/Visio/Enterprise Architect.. files into a repository does make sure your diagrams are always versioned with the code - but they are not browsable in Web UIs.
 Come PlantUML and GitLab rendering to the rescue: GitLab allows you to [inline PlantUML diagrams](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/doc/administration/integration/plantuml.md) directly into your Markdown files and they will be rendered on the fly when viewing the files in the browser.